helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

        -d container-registry.oracle.com/mysql/community-server:9.7.3
 ```

-Follow the startup log and wait for MySQL to accept connections:
+Wait until MySQL accepts connections:

 ```shell
 docker logs -f mysql
 ```

-## Initialize the Sample Schema (Required)
+### 2. Initialize the Schema

-> **Warning:** The following command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database,
+> **Warning:** This command drops the existing `POKEMON` and `TYPE` tables in the `pokemons` database, including all
-> including all their data, before recreating and populating them.
+> their data, before recreating and populating them.
 It does not modify tables in other databases.

-When using the optional container, run the schema script as the demo user:
+Run the schema script as the demo user:

 ```shell
 docker exec -i mysql \